emgag/varnish-towncrier/README.md

 * uri: the HTTP endpoint of the varnish instance.
 * xkeyheader: The header used to supply list of keys to purge using *xkey.purge()*
 * softxkeyheader: The header used to supply list of keys to purge using *xkey.softpurge()*
+* banheader: The header used to supply the expression for *ban()*
+* banurlheader: The header used to supply the pattern for an URL ban

 Example: